What would your funeral song be?

 If the departed had a mischievous sense of humour, ‘Always Look On The Bright Side Of Life’, written by Eric Idle for the legendary Monty Python comedy troupe, will raise a smile.
 And if they had a darkly comic sensibility, AC/DC’s ‘Highway To Hell’ could raise the roof.

 One simple option to help towards those costs is over 50s life insurance.
 Our Over 50s Fixed Life Insurance allows you to choose a premium that suits you, starting from just £5 a month, depending on your age.
-You’ll have peace of mind knowing that you can leave a cash sum to your loved ones to help contribute towards your funeral costs, unpaid bills or even to enjoy as a small gift when you’re gone.
+You’ll have peace of mind knowing that you can leave a cash sum to your loved ones to help contribute towards your funeral costs, unpaid bills or even as a small financial gift when you’re gone.